Eze-Falana/Eze-Falana/README.md

    - **[Project Link](#https://github.com/Eze-Falana/Conducting-a-Security-Audit)**

 ### 2. **Apply Filters to SQL Queries**
-   - **Description**: Set up an ELK (Elasticsearch, Logstash, Kibana) stack to monitor network traffic for anomalies and potential security incidents.
+   - **Description**: I applied various SQL filters to extract specific information from the log_in_attempts and employees tables.
+By using operators such as AND, OR, and NOT, along with wildcard patterns, I was able to obtain the necessary data for each task.
-   - **Tools Used**: ELK Stack, Suricata, pfSense
+   - **Tools Used**: SQL
    - **[Repository Link](#)**

 ### 3. **Password Cracking Simulation**